IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

     _              -> mempty

   forHuman :: a -> Text
-  default forHuman :: Humanise a =>  a -> Text
+  default forHuman :: a -> Text
-  forHuman v = humanise v
+  forHuman v = ""

   asMetrics :: a -> [Metric]
   asMetrics v = []